jcarbou/jazzsvelte/README.md

 A migrated component is a set of content:
 - The ts/svelte code of the component
-- The test files (Done using [Vitest](https://vitest.dev/))
 - The documentation migrated
+- The test files (Using [Vitest](https://vitest.dev/)) **partially done**

 ## Download

-`Jazzsvelte` is not yet available from javascriot registry.
+`Jazzsvelte` is not yet available from javascript registry.
 To see the current state, or contribute, you can read the "installation" section

 ## Instalation / Contribute